 Harbour seal critical ratios have been investigated for frequencies between 100 Hz and 2500 Hz (Southall et al., 2000).
 The results show ratios increasing with frequency with values between 13 dB at 200 Hz and 17 dB at 2.5 kHz.
 This suggests that harbour seals are good at detecting low frequency signals in noise, but are not specially adapted to specific frequencies (Southall et al., 2000).
-Sills et al. (2015) measured critical ratios in ringed seals at 100 Hz to 25.6 kHz and found similar results to those of harbour seals, suggesting that ringed seals can efficiently extract signals from background noise across a broad range of frequencies..
+Sills et al. (2015) measured critical ratios in ringed seals at 100 Hz to 25.6 kHz and found similar results to those of harbour seals.
+Ringed seals are thus equally good at detecting low frequency signals in noise, but are not specially adapted to certain frequencies.
 Critical ratios have not, to our knowledge, been investigated in grey seals.

-In salmon the critical ratio was measured at the best frequency of hearing (160 Hz), and was found to be approximately 24 dB (Hawkins and Johnstone, 1978).
+In salmon the critical ratio was measured at the best frequency of hearing (160 Hz), and was found to be approximately 24 dB (Hawkins and Johnstone, 1978), making salmon relatively poor at detecting signals in noise compared to mammals.
 In Atlantic cod critical ratios were measured at frequencies ranging from 50 Hz to 380 Hz, and are in the range of 16 to 21 dB (Chapman and Hawkins, 1973).
 Atlantic cod's ability to detect signals in noise at very low frequencies (<400 Hz) may therefore be comparable to that of marine mammals in their best frequencies.
 Critical ratios have not been investigated in herring, shad or crucian carp.